High TSH Symptoms & What It Means For Your Thyroid

 As you lose weight TSH tends to drop and FT3 and FT4 levels tend to normalize (13).

-Another important implication of the obesity-thyroid connection is that due to the widespread increase in obesity we may need to alter TSH reference ranges (14).
+Another important implication of the obesity-thyroid connection is that due to the widespread increase in obesity, we may need to alter TSH reference ranges (14).

 Our current understanding of obesity and thyroid function is that obesity is the RESULT of hypothyroidism.

-But if obesity causes hypothyroidism then that means we need to create a “normal” TSH based on the reference ranges of people that have normal body weight and who do NOT have Hashimoto’s thyroiditis.
+But if obesity causes hypothyroidism then that means we need to create a “normal” TSH based on the reference ranges of people who have normal body weight and who do NOT have Hashimoto’s thyroiditis.

 This may impact our definition of the “ideal” or “normal” TSH.